Which sections would you like to include in your PDF download?

-Rob is a highly experienced barrister and advocate practicing in competition law, procurement law, public law and other regulatory litigation.
+Rob is an experienced leader practicing in competition law, procurement law, and other regulatory litigation.
 He acts for the range of commercial and public sector clients, and has been described in the Legal Directories as:

 Since 2015, Rob has been Standing Counsel to the Competition and Markets Authority.